47degrees/sbt-microsites/docs/src/main/tut/docs/publish-with-travis.md

   deploy and release"; fi
 ```

-You can see that before to install we run `decrypt-keys.sh`, then we install `jekyll` and finally, we are running `publishMicrosite.sh`
+You can see that before we install, we run `decrypt-keys.sh`, then we install `jekyll` and finally, we are running `publishMicrosite.sh`.

-Next, you can see `decrypt-keys.sh` script
+Next, you can see the `decrypt-keys.sh` script:

 ```
 #!/bin/sh